Configure anti-evasion settings

 - Custom: If you select Custom, additional settings are available that enable you to specify how Deep Security will handle issues with packets.
-For these settings (with the exception of TCP Timestamp PAWS Window), the options are Allow (Deep Security sends the packet through to the system) or Deny Silent (same behavior as Deny, but no event is logged):
+For these settings (with the exception of TCP Timestamp PAWS Window), the options are Allow (Deep Security sends the packet through to the system), Log Only (same behavior as Allow, but an event is logged), Deny (Deep Security drops the packet and logs an event), or Deny Silent (same behavior as Deny, but no event is logged):

 If you changed the posture to "Custom" in Deep Security 10.1 or earlier, all default values for the anti-evasion settings were set to "Deny".
 This led to a dramatic increase in block events.
 The default custom values have changed in Deep Security 10.2, as indicated in the table below.

 |Setting||Description||Normal value||Strict value||Default custom value (pre-10.2)||Default custom value (10.2 or later)|

 |Invalid TCP Timestamps||Action to take when a TCP timestamp is too old||Ignore and Log (same function as Log Only)||Deny||Deny||Ignore and Log (same function as Log Only)|